auth0/auth0-mcp-server/README.md

 ## 🌟 Overview

-The Auth0 MCP Server allows Claude AI to interact with your Auth0 tenant through the Model Context Protocol.
+The Auth0 MCP Server allows AI-powered editors like Cursor or Windsurf, or general purpose tools like Claude Desktop to interact with your Auth0 tenant through the Model Context Protocol.
 This enables Claude to help you manage applications, resource servers, actions, logs, forms, and more within your Auth0 environment.

 ### ✨ Key Features